EchenCraft/Darklight/ReadMe.txt

 Build Issues:
--Need Ore spawn tweaking in biomes and will be adding back in mob mods one at a time to make the transition easier to config -Crashing when eating with "Health and Hunger Tweaks" conflict, bug report made -Blood Moon spawns causing lag at sun up due to massive amount of burning mobs, need solution without dropping difficulty to much
+-Need Ore spawn tweaking in biomes and will be adding back in mob mods one at a time to make the transition easier to config -Blood Moon spawns causing lag at sun up due to massive amount of burning mobs, need solution without dropping difficulty to much
 -"Reurrent Complex" cut off village buildings issue is back.
 May be an issue with OTG as I didnt see it in the last tests in BOP
 -Sapplings make vanilla trees